phunswadkar/AirQualityDataWarehouse_CloudBasedSolution/README.md

 ## Methodology:
 Our methodology is underpinned by a robust and scalable architecture designed to seamlessly integrate data from diverse sources and ensure its quality and accessibility.
 This architectural diagram visually represents the key components and their interactions within our data pipeline.
+We're leveraging AWS tools, utilizing Lambda for real-time OpenAq data, AWS Glue for seamless data transformations, and Amazon Redshift for our sophisticated data warehouse.
+Our design stands out with dimensional modeling and a star schema, ensuring seamless integration and high-powered analytics

 Architecture Overview: